jkmrto/website/content/posts/docker-with-erlang-distributed.md

        valid_lft forever preferred_lft forever
 ```

 The ip for the second node is `172.26.0.2`.

-Now we should be able to retrieve the directions for this two hosts launching a new docker connected to the same network:
+Now we should be able to retrieve the directions for this two hosts launching a new docker connected to the same network and asking to the DNS for the `web` alias.
+s
 ```Elixir
 # Node 3
 jkmrto:~ $ docker run -it --net net_poc elixir